naikibro/linksup-backend/README.md

    docker push naikibro/linksup:1
    ```

-CD is setup to listen to changes on `naikibro/linksup:1` and redeploy the API
+CD is setup to listen to changes on `naikibro/linksup:latest` and redeploy the API
+So you never really have to deploy manually to docker hub

 ---